very-scary-scenario/nkd.su/PANIC.md

 - Make Peter an account with staff and admin permissions.
     - You can do this from the admin interface at /admin.
 Make them a super user.
-- Make non-staff accounts for the gnomes who gather tracks, so that they can get to the request list
+- Make non-staff accounts for the elves who gather tracks, so that they can get to the request list

 ----